Nicola Green

 Nicola Green (born 1972) is a British portrait painter, social historian and public speaker.
 Her subjects have included the Dalai Lama, Barack Obama and Diana, Princess of Wales.
+She is married to David Lammy, who served as Deputy Prime Minister of the United Kingdom from 2025 until 2026.

 Family and personal life

-The daughter of Sir Malcolm Green and Julieta Preston (1943−2018), Green has a diverse heritage that includes Ashkenazi Jewish, Russian Orthodox and Anglican roots.
+The daughter of Sir Malcolm Green and Julieta Preston (1943−2018), Green has Ashkenazi Jewish, Russian Orthodox and Anglican roots.
 She explored atheism and various other religions before ultimately returning to her Anglican faith.

-In 2005 she married the Labour politician David Lammy, who has served as Deputy Prime Minister, Secretary of State for Justice and Lord Chancellor in the United Kingdom since September 2025.
+In 2005 she married the Labour politician David Lammy, who served as Deputy Prime Minister, Secretary of State for Justice and Lord Chancellor in the United Kingdom from September 2025 to July 2026.
 They have three children.

 Artwork and exhibitions

 In Seven Days

 In 2010, Green created In Seven Days... a set of seven silk-screen prints depicting Barack Obama's 2008 presidential election campaign.
 Green was inspired by her mixed-heritage children to record these events for the future.
 She gained access to Obama's campaign, making six trips to events, such as his nomination at the 2008 Democratic National Convention in Denver and Inauguration in Washington D.C.
 In 2011, a set of In Seven Days... was donated to the Library of Congress; another set was placed in the Metropolitan Museum of Art.
 This series has also been exhibited at Harvard Law School, Walker Art Gallery and Said Business School.